-NOTE: Refer to the National Fuel Gas Code, ANSI Z223.1.
+NOTE: Refer to the National Fuel Gas Code, ANSI Z223.1 and/or the Natural Gas Installation Code, CSA-B149.1 & .2.

 Type "B-1" vents must be installed in accordance with the terms of their listings and the vent manufacturer's instructions.